Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/README.md

 Each workflow requires the following inputs:

-* `cwl_wf_url`: A URL that points to a tagged version of the github repository at the time of job submission. "https://github.com/Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/tree/5832931a9569d9d8fba26a36146a682870d6f5f7", for example.
+* `cwl_wf_url`: A URL that points to a commit or tagged version of this github repository at the time of job submission. "https://github.com/Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/tree/5832931a9569d9d8fba26a36146a682870d6f5f7", for example.
+Guidance on generating a permanent github link can be found [here](https://help.github.com/en/github/managing-files-in-a-repository/getting-permanent-links-to-files#press-y-to-permalink-to-a-file-in-a-specific-commit).
 * `cwl_args_url`: A raw github URL that points to the input parameters file for the job that you are running. "https://raw.githubusercontent.com/Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/5832931a9569d9d8fba26a36146a682870d6f5f7/jobs/test-paired-bam/job.json", for example.
+To find the raw URL for a file on github, navigate to the file and follow the instructions for generating a [permanent url](https://help.github.com/en/github/managing-files-in-a-repository/getting-permanent-links-to-files#press-y-to-permalink-to-a-file-in-a-specific-commit).
+You can then click on the `raw` button to open the raw URL in your browser.
-* `index_synapseid`: Synapse ID for the folder that contains a STAR-indexed reference genome.
+* `index_synapseid`: A [Synapse](https://www.synapse.org/) ID for the folder that contains a STAR-indexed reference genome.
 An example can be found in `syn22152278`
 * `nthreads`: An integer value that represents the number of compute threads that the STAR aligner should use.
-* `synapse_parentid`: Synapse ID for the folder that output tables will be uploaded to.
+* `synapse_parentid`: A [Synapse](https://www.synapse.org/) ID for the folder that output tables will be uploaded to.
-* `synapse_config`: Synapse configuration file that will be used to authenticate data downloads and uploads during workflow execution
+* `synapse_config`: A [Synapse](https://www.synapse.org/) configuration file that will be used to authenticate data downloads and uploads during workflow execution
-* `synapseid`: List of Synapse ID's that correspond to input reads for processing.
+* `synapseid`: List of [Synapse](https://www.synapse.org/) ID's that correspond to input reads for processing.
 For the bam_paired.cwl workflow, the ID's should point to BAM files.
 For the fastq_paired.cwl workflow, these ID's should point to compressed fastq files for the forward reads.
 For the fastq_single.cwl workflow, these ID's should point to compressed fastq files.
-These files must contain a `specimenID` annotation in Synapes
+These files must contain a `specimenID` annotation in Synapse

 The fastq_paired.cwl workflow also requires the following input:

-* `synapseid_2`: A list of Synase ID's that correspond to the reverse reads in compressed fastq.gz format.
+* `synapseid_2`: A list of [Synapse](https://www.synapse.org/) ID's that correspond to the reverse reads in compressed fastq.gz format.
 These files must contain a `specimenID` annotation in Synapse, and this list should be ordered by specimen to match the `synapesid` list.

+An example input json file that contains values for these required inputs can be found [here](https://raw.githubusercontent.com/Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/7d64748a3a6d7cc8cfd9f30fc43c1b9bc79b3b3f/jobs/test-paired-bam/job.json)

 ### Optional Job inputs